The Dropout (podcast)

-The Dropout is an American podcast hosted by Rebecca Jarvis that follows the story of Elizabeth Holmes and Theranos.
-It was produced by ABC News, Taylor Dunn, Victoria Thompson, and Rebecca Jarvis.
-Following the podcast, a two-hour 20/20 episode premiered in March 2019, following the popularity of the podcast, and was nominated for a news Emmy Award in the Outstanding Feature Story in a Newsmagazine category.
-The podcast has been adapted to a limited series of the same name starring Oscar-nominee Amanda Seyfried as Holmes.
+The Dropout is an American true crime podcast hosted by Rebecca Jarvis that follows the story of Elizabeth Holmes, her defunct medical company Theranos, and the related federal criminal fraud trial, United States v.
+Elizabeth A. Holmes, et al. It was produced by ABC News, Taylor Dunn, Victoria Thompson, and Rebecca Jarvis.
+After the initial six episodes of the podcast aired in 2019, a two-hour 20/20 episode premiered in March 2019, following the popularity of the podcast.
+A second season of the podcast, titled, The Dropout: Elizabeth Holmes on Trial, debuted in 2022 and followed along with the criminal fraud federal trial of Holmes.

+The podcast series received favorable reviews, and won a Front Page Award, an iHeartRadio Podcast Award, an Edward R. Murrow Award, and two Webby Awards for Best Podcast.
+The 20/20 episode based on the podcast was nominated for a news Emmy Award in the Outstanding Feature Story in a Newsmagazine category.

+The Dropout was adapted into a limited series of the same name — starring Oscar-nominee Amanda Seyfried as Holmes.
 Jarvis, Dunn, and Thompson served as executive producers along with showrunner Elizabeth Meriwether.
+The TV series based on the podcast received a positive reception and garnered multiple honors including a Critics' Choice Television Award and Producers Guild of America Award for Best Limited Series.
+Seyfried won a Golden Globe Award and Primetime Emmy Award for her portrayal of Holmes based on the podcast.

 Background

 Holmes dropped out of Stanford University and founded Theranos, a medical technology company, in 2003 and became the world's youngest female self-made billionaire.
 The company was valued at approximately $9 billion.
 The company claimed that it could complete a full range of blood tests with a single drop of blood, testing for hundreds of diseases.
 Theranos sold its blood-testing technology to Walgreens.
 The U.S. Securities and Exchange Commission later charged Holmes with defrauding investors.
-Holmes was indicted in June 2018 on 11 counts of felony fraud.
-The podcast interviews former employees, investors, and patients and includes portions of deposition tapes.
+In June 2018, Holmes was indicted on 11 counts of felony fraud in the U.S. federal criminal fraud trial, United States v.
+Elizabeth A. Holmes, et al. The podcast interviews former employees, investors, and patients and includes portions of deposition tapes.

+Production

+Research and original reporting

+The series was produced by ABC News.
+The podcast was written and reported by Jarvis, along with ABC News senior producer Victoria Thompson and Taylor Dunn.
+Jarvis, Thompson, and Dunn served as producers of the podcast.
+The book Bad Blood: Secrets and Lies in a Silicon Valley Startup by journalist and author John Carreyrou formed the basis of research for the podcast.
+Jarvis and her team conducted detailed original reporting on the Theranos fraud.
+Jarvis spent three years investigating Elizabeth Holmes and carrying out investigative journalism about the defunct medical company.
+For the second season, Jarvis herself attended the federal trial of Holmes, United States v.
+Elizabeth A. Holmes, et al., in California.